Mark Tuinei

-Mark Pulemau Tuinei (March 31, 1960 – May 6, 1999) was an American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
-Known as a "gentle giant", his career lasted for 15 years (1983–1997) and his ability to protect quarterback Troy Aikman and to run-block for running back Emmitt Smith helped them win Super Bowls in 1992, 1993, and 1995 and the NFC East Division in 1985 and 1992-96.
+Mark Pulemau Tuinei (March 31, 1960 – May 6, 1999) was an American professional football player who was an offensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Hawaii Rainbow Warriors.
+Known as a "gentle giant", his career lasted for 15 years (1983–1997) and his ability to protect quarterback Troy Aikman and to run-block for running back Emmitt Smith helped them win Super Bowls in 1992, 1993, and 1995 and the NFC East Division in 1985 and 1992–96.
 He was also selected for the Pro Bowl in 1994 and 1995.

-Early years
+Early life

 Tuinei was born in Oceanside, California, and raised in Nānākuli, Hawaii.
 He attended Punahou School in Honolulu.
 He was named the Hawaii Prep Lineman of the Year as a senior, won the state shot put championship and was an All-Star basketball player on the same team as Barack Obama.

 College career

-Tuinei played for two seasons at UCLA where he started at defensive tackle as a sophomore, finishing fifth on the team in tackles.
+Tuinei played for two seasons at University of California, Los Angeles where he started at defensive tackle as a sophomore, finishing fifth on the team in tackles.
 The next year, he decided to drop out of the school before facing the possibility of being expelled after a fight incident.

 As a junior, he transferred back home to the University of Hawaiʻi, but was suspended for the year, after being indicted on assault charges that led to spending three months in prison.
 He was nagged by injuries his senior year and played in only seven games, including 5 starts at defensive tackle.

 In 2007, he was inducted into the Hawaii Sports Hall of Fame.
 In 2015, he was inducted into the Polynesian Hall of Fame.